Kompotoi: The mobile toilet rethought and implemented

 How can the solution set be multiplied and scaled?

-Dry toilets are basically applicable and usable everywhere.
+Dry toilets can basically be used anywhere.
 Thus, there are hardly any limits to multiplication and scaling.